thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

             })));
 ```

+##### Custom DbContext instance:

-To set a custom DbContext for storing the audit events, for example when your Audit_* entities
+To set a custom DbContext instance for storing the audit events, for example when your Audit_* entities
 are defined in a different database and context (i.e. `AuditDatabaseDbContext`):

 ```c#